Coffeegerm/carlotz-dev-cli/readme.md

-# carlotz-dev-cli CLI
+# carlotz-dev-cli

-A CLI for carlotz-dev-cli.
+A CLI for carlotz development.

-## Customizing your CLI
+## Customizing your CLI with gluegun

+This CLI uses the gluegun open source library to help scaffold and build out commands.

-Check out the documentation at https://github.com/infinitered/gluegun/tree/master/docs.
+Check out the documentation at <https://github.com/infinitered/gluegun/tree/master/docs>.

+## Run locally

+`npm link`

+`carlotz-dev-cli help` to confirm linked properly.
+At this point the CLI can be used from any directory

 ## Publishing to NPM